 Sick Family or Household Members

-- If you live in the same household as a confirmed or clinical COVID-19 case who is self-isolating you must remain home and call the Health Clinic for assessment and to determine any necessary next steps.
+- If you live in the same household as someone who has travelled internationally or interprovincial, has become ill, is a confirmed or clinical COVID-19 case, or anyone who has been instructed to self-isolate by a government entity, healthcare provider or employer due to COVID-19 concerns, you must remain home and call the Health Clinic for assessment and your Manager to determine any necessary next steps.

 Financial Options Whens Sick or Off Work